matter-labs/zksync-lite-docs/docs/overview/functionality.md

 - Native Ether (ETH)
 - Plus 30 popular tokens added at launch: list
-- Any other token can be added in coordination with Matter Labs -- talk to us
+- Any other token can be added in coordination with Matter Labs -- talk to us (eventually it will be permissionless, but in the beginning we want to curate the list)

 ## Transaction fees

 - Users pay in the same token as being transferred.
-- we are going to operate at break-even cost, later move to marketplace by permissionless operators
+- we are going to operate at break-even cost, later move to marketplace by permissionless validators
-- explain how
+- explain how the price the formed:
+    - variable:
+        - ETH onchain (gas) part: ~0.3k gas for every transfer (to compare: basic ETH transfer is 21k gas, average ERC20 transfer is 60k-80k gas)
+        - Technical note: `full_cost = (block_proof_cost + gas_per_tx * N_tx) / N_tx`;
+            - block_proof_cost ~ 300k gas
+            - N_tx in block ~1000 - 15000
+            - as operators, we will charge as though blocks are full
+    - fixes (driven by physical costs):
+        - ZKP generation part: ~{placeholder, add when benches complete}
+        - storage part: ~1/1000 - 1/100 of the ETH storage cost (and, in contrast to ETH, it won't go up with increase gas costs)

 ## Max throughput